 This code covers several different plastics that are difficult to recycle.
 European countries are reducing production of these types of plastics in favour of less-polluting options.

 SP Group’s commitment to sustainable food packaging involves redesigning traditional packaging formats to create sustainable packaging that reduces our ecological footprint and aids the recycling process.
 Discover our most environmentally friendly packaging.

 This type of packaging is made from plant-based raw materials that come from renewable sources such as cellulose and sugars.
 After disposal, this waste breaks down in the natural environment, becoming biomass and providing nutrients the soil needs.
 SP Group offers BIO FVSOL 60 and BIO FVSOL MATT N, both of which are biodegradable, compostable and biobased films.

 We aim to use as much post-consumer recycled packaging in our PET as possible to ensure a high content of recycled material.
 Our materials can be recycled and used to create new packaging, thereby reducing the carbon footprint of the production process.
-The plastic materials that we guarantee can be recycled are PET, HDPE, LDPE and PP. Our recyclable materials range includes our eco range: PE ECO and PE HB ECO.
+The plastic materials that we guarantee can be recycled are PET, HDPE, LDPE and PP. Our recyclable materials range includes our eco range: PE ECO, PE HB ECO and PP HB ECO.